datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 2. dwell time on a product
 3. did they click on the product?

+We create what are called *dense vectors* which are essentially decimals (to around 3 decimal places) which represent very precise degrees of *how much a product was ‘liked’ by a user*.

-These three (essentially) numbers are indicators of interest in each product, and we can think of it like a table - one in which they are compressed into one number - per user-product mappin
+These three (essentially) numbers are indicators of interest in each product, and we can think of it like a table - one in which they are compressed into one number - per user-product mapping

 This matrix is expected to be rather empty - most products are not interacted with.

-We create what are called *dense vectors* which are essentially decimals (to around 3 decimal places) which represent very precise degrees of *how much a product was ‘liked’ by a user*.

 This is created by multiplying the *neural network’s ide*a of a unique user, with the *neural network’s idea* of a unique product.
 Esssentially;